Nacho López: Career

 In the 1970s, he left film making, going back to photography but not photojournalism.
 He never completely stopped exhibiting his photographic work, participating in collective exhibitions of a group called “Los Interioristas” in the 1960s.
 However, in the 1970s, he was back into photography full-time, under contract to the Instituto Nacional Indigenista.
 Many of these photographs are still used by the Secretaría de Relaciones Exteriores.

 In his later career, he became a master photographer and photography critic.
 In the 1980s, he taught photography at the Centro Universitario de Estudios Cinematograficos of the Universidad Nacional Autónoma de México and the Universidad Veracruzana, teaching many who would become part of the New Photojournalists movement.
 He published a book of images called “Yo, el ciudadano” which were first published in an important publication of Latin American images called “Río de luz.”
 Another important later publication to feature his work was Artes de México magazine with a double issue related to his images of Mexico City.

 His photography never focused on “hard news” even though a number of important events happened in his time such as the miners’ Hunger March in 1951 and the 1968 student movement.
-Only one event, workers’ strikes in 1958 and 1959 are in his archive but the photographs are considered to be unremarkable.
+Only one event, workers’ strikes in 1958 and 1959, is in his archive, but the photographs are considered to be unremarkable.
 He rarely photographed celebrities and politicians with the notable exceptions of the inauguration of Rafael Ávila Camacho as governor of Puebla and the wedding of Anastasio Somoza in Nicaragua.
-This is out of a total of more than forty photo-essays on which is collaborated during his entire career.
+This is out of a total of more than forty photo-essays on which he collaborated on during his entire career.

 Shortly before his death, he gathered a collection of about 30,000 negatives, 3,000 and three films to donate to the federal government photographic archives located in Pachuca, Hidalgo, now guarded as the Fondo Nacho López.
 His daughter has since worked to promote preservation and research about her father's work, leading to international recognition in the 1990s and a major exhibition of his work in Mexico City in 2008, over twenty years after his death.